jeongwonkwak/ML/notes/model-selection.md

 - Answer: We can make a grid of all the value combinations of hyperparameters, pick the one with the highest F1 score, and use testing set.
 - https://cl.ly/250d3G0S1r1B

+### Grid Search
+- If there are multiple hyperparameters that we want to compare, we might want to use Grid Search, a method that allows us to make combinations of possible hyperparameters that we can then cross-validate and select from.